Seagat2011/NLP-Story-Engine/README.md

         [how Julie swims across the lake]

-      This NLP Story engine takes an EVENT (eg a clause), comprised of a single BEAT and expands the EVENT, and its BEATS therein, in a balanced way, through expanding VERB TENSORS, until the BEATS create a STORY EVENT of desired length
+      This NLP Story engine takes an EVENT (eg a clause), comprised of a single BEAT and expands the EVENT, and BEATS therein, in a balanced way, using VERB TENSOR EXPANSION, until the BEATS create a STORY EVENT of desired length

       An NLP Story engine exploits the expansion of VERB TENSORS